siddu2020/doccli/README.md

   - A list of Config Classes that also inherit from ConfigUtil, and are children of this class
 - flatten_sub_configs: bool
   - Defaults to True.
 When reading from/writing to a dict, sub_configs will either be recorded as sub-dictionaries, or at the same level as the config items for the current dictionary.

 ## Using them together

 These tools can be used together to create a config class that can:

 - Generate a CLI parser
 - Initiate from a CLI parser, while also filling in unsupplied values from a Config file
+- Write supplied values to a config file so they can be remembered later

 DocliParser has the method `parse_args_with_config_file`, which will attempt to fill in any unprovided arguments with values provided in the Config File.
 Note that this will only work if:

 - The variables are stored as top-level keys in the file
 - The variables are stored in a sub-dictionary under the same key as the subcommand name
 - If the subcommand class inherits from `ConfigUtil` and the variables are stored in a sub-dictionary under the same key as the ConfigUtil.config_key variable

+An example of this can be seen in [examples](examples/webserver_conf.py)